Cultural impact of Taylor Swift: Entrepreneurship

 Swift established a reputation as a savvy businesswoman.
 Journalists often distinguish her as an "unparalleled marketing genius" with "high-minded business acumen" and an entrepreneurial role model.
 According to Steele, Swift's "winding and winning" career presents management lessons beyond the music industry.
 Economist Paul Krugman argued, "Being a congenital cynic, I'd like to attribute her fame to marketing hype, but the sad truth is that she's a highly talented songwriter and musician with remarkable stage presence."
+Universal Music Publishing Group CEO Jody Gerson said that Swift "taught me more about my own power than anyone else", praising Swift's "unapologetic ambition".

-In 2024, Billboard placed Swift atop its annual Power 100 list of the most influential music industry executives, a recognition typically given to male record-label heads.
-Author Melinda Newman commented, Swift is an enduring force in the music business committed to innovation and risks that "reap remarkable rewards" for the rest of the industry.
-Universal Music Publishing Group CEO Jody Gerson said that Swift "taught me more about my own power than anyone else" and praised Swift's "unapologetic ambition".
+Billboard placed Swift atop its 2024 Power 100 list of the most influential music industry executives, a recognition typically given to male record-label heads.
+Author Melinda Newman commented, Swift is an enduring force in the music business committed to innovation and risks that "reap remarkable rewards" for the rest of the industry.'
+Forbes named Swift one of the top 250 business innovators in the US, for her "Rockefeller-style vertical integration".
+Commercial executive Gillian Hepburn explained that Swift owns much of her musical supply chain while most artists outsource everything.